murphynd/TDD-test-project-/README.md

   If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.

 ## Specs

+** the math points were met by using Excell to make a map of what I would be looking for in the testing enviorment **

 ```
 Spec: create a class callled PlaneTime that takes the input of differing planet